ExpressLRS/Docs/docs/quick-start/transmitters/lua-howto.md

 ### Folder Titles

-Items with `>` before the name is a folder that when selected shows another level of customization. `TX Power`, `VTX Administrator`, `Wifi Connectivity` were example of these items.
+Items with `>` before the name is a folder that when selected shows another level of customization. `TX Power`, `VTX Administrator`, `Wifi Connectivity` are examples of these items.

 :new: These items will now show what is currently set for the items within.
 Example would be on `TX Power`, which will show the current Power set, and if Dynamic Power is enabled, it will show the current set Max Power, followed by the indicator `Dyn`.